ad-laurentius/proofreading/README.md

 Please feel free to report errors using an *Issue* or collaborate using a *Pull request*.

 # Methodology
-As for methodology, I intend to follow the standard Distributed Proofreaders guidelines as much as I can, even though the chances of my work being transferred to Distributed Proofreaders is very small.
-Because I am likely to do much of the work on my own, I will only follow certain rules in so far as they are convenient to my own usage.
+As for methodology, I intend to follow the standard Distributed Proofreaders guidelines as much as I can.

 TL;DR. I do not fix spelling, capitalisation, or grammar inconsistencies, but may fix formatting when it does not alter the meaning, as well as obvious printing errors.